Frequently asked questions

 Doesn't it get tricky doing both theatre and theatre reviews?

 It's actually not that uncommon on the fringe circuit.
 There are two schools of thought with regard to theatre makers also doing theatre reviews.
-One is that you shouldn't do it because it's too big a conflict of interest.
-The other is that this is good thing because the people doing the reviews actually understand creating theatre and not just watching it.
+One is that this is a bad thing, because it's too big a conflict of interest.
+The other is that this is good thing, because the people doing the reviews actually understand creating theatre.
 Whatever side of the debate you're on, the fringe reviewing publications are more likely to lean towards the latter than the former.
 Some even require you to be some sort of fringe performer yourself.

 However, I do make a lot of effort to keep the two reasonably separate.
 Obviously I can't have full separation - if I'm going to Buxton or Brighton Fringe as a performer, the shows I review will inevitably be ones that were running around the time I was performing.
 But I draw the line at self-promotion.
 I might draw on my own experiences to comment on the state of theatre in general, but self-promotion is a big no-no.

-Oh, cool.
-Can you review my play that you're helping with then?
+Can you review my play that you're helping with?
 We need some publicity.

 Also, please bear in mind that when I get involved in plays, I don't always think that highly of it, or the way it's being directed.
-I may be doing my best for a play I don't really care for out of professionalism, but I only a finite amount of patience over how I get treated.
-Especially if it was supposed to be mutual support but it's only going one way.
-The last thing I need it to top off this experience with a request for a good review.
+I may be doing my best for a play I don't really care for out of professionalism.
+The last thing I want it someone things I owe them a good review.
 Please refrain from this, otherwise I may be forced to say what I really thought of your play.

 What about a play you're not involved in.
 Will you review that?